 Neuroendocrine Cancer would love you to ignore this post.
 This is a reverse psychology message which is designed to attract attention – and it does!.
 It is currently the most tweeted post in the history of NET Cancer awareness.
 If you are on twitter, please retweet the original post (quoting it in a new post is also great but please also retweet the original).
 The tweet can be found by clicking here.
 It’s also a great awareness post for any type of social media so please share as it gives a really simple and yet compelling awareness message about the danger of NET Cancer and ignoring symptoms, including after diagnosis.
 Click here then share.

 Neuroendocrine Cancer – ssh!
 Can you hear it?
-This is the NET Cancer is ‘silent’ theme and attracts a lot of support.
-This really drives home the devious nature of NET Cancer, the fact that it can be a very silent cancer until it’s too late and the difficulties that it presents with accurate diagnoses and subsequent ongoing monitoring.
+This is the NETs is ‘silent’ theme and attracts a lot of support.
+This really drives home the devious nature of NETs, the fact that it can be a very silent cancer until it’s too late and the difficulties that it presents with accurate diagnoses and subsequent ongoing monitoring.
 The post can be found by clicking here

 The Human Anatomy of Neuroendocrine Cancer.
 This is a campaign to point out that NET Cancer is not confined to a particular part of the body and raises the issue of misdiagnosis, incorrect naming and recording of cancer types; and the loss of awareness opportunities, particularly when famous people are involved.
 I never get fed up of sharing this one and it cannot be shared too many times!
 Please feel free to share the hell out of this one.
 The post can be found by clicking here

 Neuroendocrine Cancer Syndromes – Early Signs of a Late Diagnosis

 This is an awareness message to emphasize that there are a number of different syndromes involved in NETs in different parts of the body and that terminology and understanding is important to get the awareness messages right.
 Click here.